ognistik/alfred-taptix/README.md

 </p>

 ### Alfred’s Search Bar
-Activate Taptix and modify its settings while running with the “tt” or “taptix” keywords.
-The menu options are self explanatory, but there’s two things you must know.
+Activate Taptix and modify its settings while running with “taptix” or custom keyword ("tt" by default).
 1. Fuzzy search is supported (e.g., "tt sk" for "Set Keyboard Sound").
+2. Hold CMD on the option "Activate" or "Deactivate" to quickly open Taptix' configuration.
-2. Hold CMD or OPT when selecting "Set Volume" to adjust keyboard or mouse volume separately.
+3. Hold CMD or OPT when selecting "Set Volume" to adjust keyboard or mouse volume separately.

 ### Hotkeys & External Triggers
 Triggers have been color coded for easy setup: